hardisj/erinsaudiocorner/content/english/loudspeakers/Tekton_Troubadour.md

 IMPORTANT SETUP INFO:

-This speaker was measured with the reference point at the middle tweeeter, per the manufacturer's instructions.
+This speaker was measured with the reference point between the two midwoofers, per the manufacturer's instructions.
 These speakers are not vertically symmetrical (tweeters to side of midwoofers); the speaker data here was taken with the speaker that has tweeters on the left of the midwoofers.
 Speaker was broken in.
+Feet were used on the speaker.

 Measurements are provided in a format in accordance with the Standard Method of Measurement for In-Home Loudspeakers (ANSI/CTA-2034-A R-2020).
 For more information, please see [this](https://shop.cta.tech/products/standard-method-of-measurement-for-in-home-loudspeakers) link.